Chapter 7: Taproot Dual-Leaf Script Tree

 └────────────────────────────────────┘

-(Bob’s 64-byte Schnorr signature already on stack)
+(Bob’s 64-byte Schnorr signature, from the witness, already on the stack)

 │ 84b59516...eef63af5 (bob_pubkey) │